jakubsznyter/upm-etsidi-visual-nav/README.md

 ## 📖 Project Overview

-This repository contains the complete software stack for an autonomous Unmanned Ground Vehicle (UGV) designed for GNSS-denied indoor environments.
+This repository contains the complete software stack for an Unmanned Ground Vehicle (UGV) designed for GNSS-denied indoor environments.
 The project was developed as part of a Bachelor Thesis in Mechatronics Engineering at the Escuela Técnica Superior de Ingeniería y Diseño Industrial (ETSIDI) of the Universidad Politécnica de Madrid (UPM), within the Department of Electrical Engineering, Electronics, Automation and Applied Physics.

 The system implements a tightly-coupled **Visual-Inertial SLAM (VINS-Fusion)** on a low-cost, resource-constrained embedded platform.
 It addresses specific engineering challenges of the **ARM64 architecture** (Raspberry Pi 5) running **Ubuntu 24.04**, utilising a hybrid architecture where hardware drivers run natively, while the state estimator runs in an isolated, optimized container.